dipy/dipy/doc/user_guide/data.rst

 ====
 Data
 ====

-DIPY provides access to several datasets used for testing,tutorials, and research.All datasets are downloaded automatically from the internet and cached locally on your machine for future use.
+DIPY provides access to several datasets used for testing, tutorials, and research.
+All datasets are downloaded automatically from the internet and cached locally on your machine for future use.
 --------------------
 How to get data
 --------------------